Find out more about our Power & Infrastructure Finance offering.

 Historically, fossil fuels (such as coal, petroleum or gas) have dominated the power generation landscape, thanks to their relative affordability and dispatchability.
 Over the last decade, however, the picture has changed considerably, with renewable sources such as solar and wind becoming much cheaper.

-Completion is set for October 2023.
-The facility will have a purchase power agreement (PPA) for 20 years with Eskom, starting on completion of the project.
+The project is on track for completion in the 4th Quarter of 2023.
+The facility will have a Power Purchase Agreement (PPA) for 20 years with Eskom, starting on completion of the project.
 The total project cost is estimated at R11.5bn.

 An aerial view of a 100-megawatt molten salt tower solar thermal power plant in China's Gansu province.

 A record-breaking CSP

 According to Bernard Geldenhuys, Senior Transactor in the Power and Infrastructure team at Investec Bank, it will also boast a number of other firsts.
 “Not only will it be sub-Saharan Africa’s first CSP molten salt tower, but it will also be the largest of its kind in sub-Saharan Africa, second only to Morocco’s 150MW NOOR III CSP, also commissioned by ACWA.”